Sol Phenduka: Radio and broadcasting

 Phenduka began his broadcasting career as an intern at YFM in 2008, later securing on-air roles and contributing to youth-targeted programming.
 He subsequently worked on breakfast radio shows, including a period on 5FM where he contributed to the Fresh at 5 / DJ Fresh programming team.
 Over the years he has presented on several national stations and occupied high-profile morning show slots.

 In 2022 Phenduka joined Kaya 959 as co-host of the breakfast show with Dineo Ranaka.
 In August 2025 Kaya FM announced that Phenduka had been suspended with immediate effect pending the outcome of an internal process; the station said it was committed to due process and would not release further details until the investigation concluded.

 Reality television

 Phenduka was a housemate and finalist on Big Brother Mzansi (season 1), which increased his national profile and helped broaden his media opportunities.

 Podcasting and online media

-Phenduka has been a regular contributor and co-host on Podcast and Chill with MacG, along side Macgyver Mukwevho, a leading African podcast and web series; episodes featuring him have attracted large online audiences and contributed to his profile as a media personality.
+Phenduka has been a regular contributor and co-host on Podcast and Chill with MacG, alongside Macgyver Mukwevho, a leading African podcast and web series; episodes featuring him have attracted large online audiences and contributed to his profile as a media personality.
 The podcast is broadcast on YouTube.